Shippable/docs/sources/platform/tutorial/workflow/using-shipctl.md

 ```

 - `resource name` is the name of the `IN` resource
 - `field name` is the name of field for which you want to get the value.
-To specify the field name, convert all letters to lowercase and remove spaces.
-For example, specify `jsonkey` if you want the value for **JSON key** field.
+This could be obtained for any given `IN` resource by using `get_integration_resource_keys` command.

 **Example**